1892 Cardiganshire County Council election: Troedyraur by-election

-By-elections 1892-1895
+By-elections between 1892 and 1895

 New Quay by-election 1892

 There was also a by-election in New Quay following the death of Captain Longcroft within a few days of the election.
 In a close contest, Sir Marteine Lloyd of Bronwydd, famously defeated in 1889, narrowly defeated the former councillor John Owen Davies, holding the seat for the Conservatives.